Ash7119/WEC-2021-Analysis/README.md

 - Color: Team number
 - Line group: Driver stint

-What this view shows: This plot highlights the lap-by-lap consistency patterns at the team level, making it easy to compare how different teams manage pace across the race.
+What does this plot show: This plot highlights the lap-by-lap consistency patterns at the team level, making it easy to compare how different teams manage pace across the race.

 Key Insights:
 - Stable, flat traces indicate strong consistency